demisto/content/Packs/F5Silverline/Integrations/F5Silverline/README.md

 ### f5-silverline-ip-object-add
 ***
-Add a new particular threatening IP address object by its IP address.
+Adds a new particular threatening IP address object by its IP address.

 #### Base Command